mharen/mharen.github.io/blog/2010/2010-09-anatomy-of-typical-sensationalist-news.md

 ![images?q=tbn:ANd9GcTku1TaBkGO35bPzfdoNsVfxvlAUV2mwWl5rU8yTLU8mqL4abI&amp;t=1&amp;usg=__E6XhcvO81J4IA_iZuUmrXbcZPqs=](images?q=tbn:ANd9GcTku1TaBkGO35bPzfdoNsVfxvlAUV2mwWl5rU8yTLU8mqL4abI&amp;t=1&amp;usg=__E6XhcvO81J4IA_iZuUmrXbcZPqs=)Here’s an actual, far less dramatic example from an [article](http://www.latimes.com/news/nationworld/nation/wire/sns-prop8-judge,0,1452598.story) I read this morning:

-<strong>Headline: </strong>
+**Headline: **
 <blockquote>

 Judge who overturned Proposition 8 to retire
 </blockquote>

-Ohhh Prop 8—that sounds serious; <strong>tell me more!</strong>
+Ohhh Prop 8—that sounds serious; **tell me more!**
 <blockquote>

 Vaughn R. Walker, the federal judge who ruled that Proposition 8 was unconstitutional, will leave the bench at the end of the year for the private sector, the U.S. District Court in San Francisco announced Wednesday.
 </blockquote>

 Right there in the first sentence the headline is contradicted.
 Is he retiring or going into the private sector?
-Maybe he’s retiring *to *the private sector? <strong>I’m intrigued.</strong> Pray continue:
+Maybe he’s retiring *to *the private sector? **I’m intrigued.** Pray continue:
 <blockquote>

 Walker presided over an unprecedented federal trial earlier this year that examined a wide array of questions about gays and lesbians, including whether sexual orientation can be changed and whether same-sex unions differ much from opposite-sex unions.
 </blockquote>

-Oh, right, that’s why this guy is famous. <strong>Random facts, please!</strong>
+Oh, right, that’s why this guy is famous. **Random facts, please!**
 <blockquote>

 …